Edumynt/edumynt.in/src/content/courses/literature/indian-writers/arun-kolatkar/3_Major_Works_Analysis/Kala_Ghoda_Poems.md

 *   **Colloquial and Conversational:** The language is direct, accessible, and often uses everyday speech patterns, reflecting the informal nature of street observations.
 *   **Wit and Humor:** Kolatkar's characteristic dry wit and gentle humor are pervasive, often arising from the absurdities of urban existence.
 *   **Visual Imagery:** Influenced by his background as a graphic artist, the poems are rich in vivid visual imagery, making the scenes come alive for the reader.
-*   **Minimalism and Economy:** He uses language sparingly, achieving maximum impact with carefully chosen words, reflecting a disciplined approach to his craft.
+*   **Minimalism and Economy:** He uses language sparingly, achieving maximum impact with carefully chosen words, demonstrating a remarkable precision in his language.

 ## Critical Reception and Legacy